nashville-software-school/Vue-Workshop/chapters/Session_2.md

 ## Class binding

-Currently there's no visual representation of an item's completion status, so let's update `TodoItem` so that the todo name has a ~~linethrough~~ when it's completed.
+Currently there's no visual representation of an item's completion status, so let's update `TodoItem` so that the todo name has a ~~line through~~ when it's completed.

 Start by defining a CSS class in the style that will add that effect.